alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ## 7.4 Graph recurrent attention network (GRAN)-inspired dual output architecture

 Following the mixed results from the synthetic graph experiments and the SCOP classification task, and considering the encouraging outcomes from the VAE and the optimization pipeline, we proposed a different approach based on a Graph Recurrent Attention Network (GRAN).
-This decision was motivated by the strong performance of such networks on graph generation [[18]](#ref18) and the conceptual similarity of modeling proteins as sequential chains of amino acids, rather than as complete structural graphs.
+This decision was motivated by the strong performance of such networks on graph generation [[18]](#ref18) and the conceptual similarity of modeling proteins as sequential chains of amino acids, together with complete structural graphs.
+The original GRAN model used only a structural model and we wanted to keep the sequential nature too.

 ### 7.4.1 Model architecture